Xic Graphical Editor

 Any of these file types can be read by Xic (Xic automatically determines the file type) or be converted, perhaps with windowing, scaling, or flattening, to another of the file types.
 Data input in a given format will remain in that format when written, unless explicitly converted.
 Xic also has the unique ability to generate its own technology database on-the-fly while reading any format input file.
 Any GDSII file (for example) can therefore be read into Xic without prior knowledge about what the file contains.

-One popular use of the user scripting capability is to create simple, menu-based commands for creating certain geometrical objects, which are often needed in high frequency circuit design.
+One popular use of the user scripting capability is to create simple, menu-based commands or parameterized cells for creating certain geometrical objects, which are often needed in high frequency circuit design.
 However, the user's imagination will almost certainly lead to other uses of this extremely flexible facility, to provide time saving automation of the user's specific design tasks.

 Attention OEMs!